Albx68/friendly-octo-lamp/README.md

-# A hobbby project to visualize path finding algorithms
+# A hobby project to visualize path finding algorithms